robbell/hi/README.md

 ## Notes

-To publish a new version of the app, build and push to Docker Hub using the below, incrementing the image tag:
+To publish a new version of the app from your local machine, build and push to Docker Hub using the below, incrementing the image tag:

 ```
 docker buildx build --platform linux/amd64 -t robbell/hi:latest -t robbell/hi:1.1.x --push .